sambvfx/rio/README.md

 rio.server.start(methods=methods, port=4242)
 ```

-> TIP: Check out `rio.packages.fs` to see helpers to patch *all* filesystem methods.
+> TIP: Check out `rio.collections.fs` to see helpers to patch *all* file system methods.

 Next we can test it's working by running some python from a different machine.

+> NOTE: The methods that get patched are determined by the *server* connected to.

 ### Client